dimensions-xyz/melisakyoll/README.md

 💻 I am a Flutter Developer
-📚 I have a Bachelors in Computer Technology and Information Systems 📝 I have interest in mobile application with java
+📚 I have a Bachelors in Computer Technology and Information Systems 📝 I have interest in mobile application with Kotlin
 🔭 I'm working on a mobile app with flutter
-🌟 Main languages: Dart, Java
+🌟 Main languages: Dart

 </pre>